How to Build and Use Marketing Automation Workflows (with Examples)

 Basic workflow with ordered steps

-A quick example of marketing automation
+A quick example of marketing workflow automation

 If someone subscribes to your newsletter, your workflow automation software adds them to your email list and sends them a welcome email.